ValerioB88/simple-pydash/README.md

     model_params={'env': gym.make("CartPole-v1", render_mode="rgb_array")},
 )
 ```
 We'll talk about the `model_obj` in a second.
 For now consider the `dash_comps` (DashComponents).
-We provide 3 components, and organize them in 3 different columns, as specified by the fact that their `location_col_idx` is 0, 1, 2. `SimplePyDash` automatically creates a dashboard with 3 columns.
+We provide 3 components, and organize them in 3 different columns, as specified by the fact that their `location_col_idx` is 0, 1, and 2. `SimplePyDash` automatically creates a dashboard with 3 columns.
 If the `location_col_idx` of the `AppendLinePlot` was `=1`, this would automatically create 2 columns, and place the `GeneralTextInfo` widget in the first one, and the `HeatMap` and `AppendLinePlot` in the second column.
 Notice that the order in which the widgets are placed in a column corresponds to the order they are passed to `dash_comps`.

 Each `DashComponent` will have a default `width` and `height`.
 However, you can modify one or both of them to make the widget bigger or smaller.
 This will not resize the whole column.

 ### Model
-The `Model` must be an infinite iterator.
-Inside it, it will compute stuff that you want to plot.
+The `Model` must be an infinite iterator that performs computations for the data you want to plot.
+Here's a general example for a gym environment:
- This is an example of a model for any gym environment (passed through the `env` parameter):

 ```python
 class DummyGymModel(Model):